Extension Educator, 4-H Youth Development-Metro & Military

-Diane Baker provides leadership to the 4-H Youth Development program for Carroll, Lee, and Whiteside counties.
+Diane Baker provides leadership to the 4-H Youth Development program for Military and Metro programming.
 Diane has a bachelor's degree in Elementary Education from Northern Illinois University and a master's degree in Education from Western Illinois University.

 Diane has twenty-three years of experience in working with 4-H Youth Development programs in northwestern Illinois.
 Diane started her Extension career in Whiteside County before moving to a multi-county educator position in the greater Quad Cities area.
 During that time, Diane has worked with 4-H programs in urban, rural, and military communities to develop innovative 4-H programming for youth ages 5 – 19.
 Diane's programming includes, but is not limited to:

 - Expanding 4-H Clubs & Programs to New Audiences

 - Science Enrichment

 - 4-H Club Program Management

 Diane's professional association involvement includes Illinois Extension Professionals for Youth Education and the National Association of Extension 4-H Agents.
 Included among her professional awards are the state and national Distinguished Service Awards for her programming excellence as well as the national 4-H / Army Youth Development Salute Award.

 Expanding 4-H Clubs & Programs to New Audiences – building upon the success of the 4-H Club model, along with unique outreach initiatives, to actively engage youth and families who have not traditionally been involved with 4-H opportunities